-Both juicers have large feed chutes, so you don’t have to chop as much.
+Both juicers have large chutes, so you don’t have to chop as much.

 Here are the Best Masticating Juicers of 2019

 Our criteria for selecting the best slow juicer is a combination of usability, how much juice it can extract, ease of cleaning, warranty, and price.
 Not only should it be able to be efficient at extracting liquid from fruits and vegetables but also easy to clean.
-Believe me, you’ll not use a juicer if it is a pain to clean up.
+You’ll not use a juice extractor if it is a pain to clean up.

 Best Overall: Omega NC800 Masticating Juicer

-One of the most significant issues with horizontal auger juicers like the Omega 8006 would be the feed chute.
+One of the most significant issues with horizontal auger extractors like the Omega 8006 would be the chute.
 The 1.5″ round opening is just too small if you’re juicing stuff like apple or lemon.

 A lot of consumers complained about it, so Omega took the bestselling 8006, tweaked the design and out came the NC800.

-This juicer is one of the most efficient, easy to clean juicers available right now.
+This juice extractor is one of the most efficient, easy to clean options available right now.
 The kicker for me was the price and warranty.

-Right now this juicer sells for less than $330 in Amazon.
+Right now this cold press juicer sells for less than $330 in Amazon.
 It’s cheaper than the Kuvings Whole slow juicer and Hurom H-AA.

 Why is this number 1?

 When it comes to efficiency and usability, it is hard to beat the Omega NC800.
-The feed chute is almost twice as large as the Omega 8006 which means you’ll chop less.
+The opening is almost twice as large as the Omega 8006, which means you’ll chop less.
 And less chopping equates to time savings.

-It also comes with an adjustable end cap that results in 15% more juice from green leafy vegetables.
+It also comes with an adjustable cap that results in 15% more juice from green vegetables.

 A separate blank plate also allows this to make nut butter, sorbet, baby food, salsa, pasta and much more.